There are no open positions at this time.

 The following Education internships are available:

-CURRENTLY SEEKING APPLICANTS FOR SUMMER 2013.
+CURRENTLY SEEKING APPLICANTS FOR FALL 2015

 - The Whirligigs Internship strengthens pre-service educators’ abilities in working with children aged 3-5.
 The intern works closely with aquarium staff to assist in providing environment based play opportunities for young children.
 Early childhood programs are offered Tuesday, Wednesday and Thursdays throughout the summer.